 Say it with me, okay?
 Non-native English speakers can still teach English as a Foreign Language.
 Now that has been settled, there are some additional tips that you need to consider when writing your TEFL CV and cover letter as a non-native English speaker.

-If you’re a non-native speaker, you will be required to prove that your English is of near native fluency.
+If you’re a non-native speaker, you will be required to prove that your English is of near-native fluency.
 You can do this in a range of ways.
-Firstly, if you have a certificate which demonstrates your English proficiency, such as an IELTS, TOEFL, CAE, or CPE, for example, you should include it in your application.
-When hiring non-native English speakers, employers will be sure to ask for proof regarding your English proficiency.
+Firstly, if you have a certificate that demonstrates your English proficiency, such as an IELTS, TOEFL, CAE, or CPE, for example, you should include it in your application.
+When hiring non-native English speakers, employers will be sure to ask for proof of your English proficiency.

 Things NOT to Include in Your TEFL CV and TEFL Cover Letter